panchbhai1969/A-Neural-QA-Model-for-DBpedia/FinalReport.md

 - Improve the readme to ensure better understanding of the project to new developers and yourself.  [<span style="color:green"> Done </span>]
     - Readme fixes: [https://github.com/AKSW/NSpM/pull/21]
 - Use accuracy measures other than BLEU like F-score (Do initial setup for all of them)  [<span style="color:orange"> Completed in stage 3  </span>]
-    - BLEU is implemented as part of the NMT model.
+    - BLEU and accuracy is implemented as part of the NMT model.
     - F1 Score was implemented using GERBIL (Micro-F1 was used for all the tests)
         - As part of establishing a system for using GERBIL the following projects had to be setup: